 - A wide variety of materials can be lapped.

-- Surface finish to less than 0.2 µRA.
+- Surface finish to less than 0.2 µRA can be achieved.

-- Parts of different shapes, thickness and material can be lapped.
+- Parts of different materials, thicknesses and shapes can be lapped.

-- Because the lap plate continuously maintains its flatness, there is no interruption in production.
+- Because the flatness of the lap-plate is maintained continuously by means of conditioning rings, there is no interruption in production.

 - Appropriate diameters of the conditioning rings result in optimum lapping area.